micro:bot Kit Experiment Guide

 You may be asking yourself why subtract

 surface value.
 Well, that number is a sensitivity value.
-The sensor reading fluctuates as the robot moves around.
+The sensor reading fluctuates as the robot moves around and when the motors are running.
 By subtracting

 What You Should See